 The one thing you don’t want to get stuck doing as a freelancer is teaching a client why they should pay what you’re worth.

 I do believe there are a handful of exceptions, but if you want to hit $100, exceptions shouldn’t be your whole world (or even most of it).

 Keep in mind that these businesses come in a lot of different ages, sizes, and profiles, but ultimately, you’re looking for someone who appreciates what you offer and doesn’t have to be wrestled into understanding that they need you.

 So if you offer something like social media support, it’s probably going to be easier to sell into businesses that already either have a decent (but lacking) social media presence, or who already gets the power of social and just needs some support.

 Those are the people who’re less likely to try to talk you down on your rate by letting you know that they currently use interns to manage their FB feed.

 (Real talk: this pretty much eliminates most publications and media platforms.
 I’m at the point where I believe they’re perfectly fine as goals, but they’re a weak foundation for a sustainable, life-enhancing freelance career.)

 Look for Larger Orgs

-This one isn’t universal (I pay $75+ for the work I outsource as a tiny solo business), but it’s generally easier to get higher rates with bigger companies that have more cash flowing in.
+This one isn’t universal, but it’s generally easier to get higher rates with bigger companies that have more cash flowing in.